Devon – historical content

 Over 1,300 papers and hundreds of Reports from various Sections and Committees were published before 1921.

-We are building up a series of accurate transcriptions of papers and reports published in these early volumes.
+We are re-publishing some of the papers and reports that appeared in these early volumes.
 These examples, ordered by publication date, give an indication of the wide range of what is available:

 - On Some Recent Additions to the Fauna of Devon (1864)